 Equestrian clubs have their summer camps here.
 There are camps for children too: this year there were six of them during summer holidays.
 They were fully booked already in May – a proof of a high interest.

 The Slovakian branch of computer technology company DELL hold their team building activities here.
 They also have a “DELL planet” program and as a part of that program send employees here who spend a lot of time sitting in front of monitors.
 They help in the farm and in other activities while getting a chance to be released from the sedentary lifestyle at least for a short time.

 The island even has a beautiful little beach

 “In 2006 we actually leased and purchased most of the island, and we also own the farm.
 This was done for the purpose of nature conservation and allows us to efficiently apply measures for the improvement of different habitats on the island.
 We can control things and be sure that in the future, with the rise of the island popularity, there will be no weekend houses or that some other weird infrastructure won’t pop-up here.”

-Hm… ok.
-And what we can say about your activities in the frame of the project DANUBEparksCONNECTED?
+And what can you say about your activities in the frame of the project DANUBEparksCONNECTED?

 “The main activity for us is WP 5, the dry habitats.
 And within a successful cooperation with the NP Donau-Auen we send our flocks to graze their dyke.
 We have our own transport vehicle to facilitate that.